-- a.
-1

-- b.
-2

-- c.
-3

-- d.
-4

-- 92. What is the number of rounds in the second stage of the tournament?"

-- a.
-1

-- b.
-2

-- c.
-3

-- d.
-4

-- 93. Which of the following statements is true?

-- a.
-The winner will have more wins than any other team in the tournament.

-- b.
-At the end of the first stage, no team eliminated from the tournament will have more wins than any of the teams qualifying for the second stage.

-- c.
-It is possible that the winner will have the same number of wins in the entire tournament as a team eliminated at the end of the first stage.

-- d.
-The number of teams with exactly one win in the second stage of the tournament is 4.
+- (1) The winner will have more wins than any other team in the tournament. - (2) At the end of the first stage, no team eliminated from the tournament will have more wins than any of the teams qualifying for the second stage. - (3) It is the possible that the winner will have the same number of wins in the entire tournament as a team eliminated at the end of the first stage. - (4) The number of teams with exactly one win in the second stage of the tournament is 4.

-Directions for Questions 94 to 110: Answer each of the questions independently?
+DIRECTIONS: Answer each of the questions independently.